dmbarbour/wikilon/docs/AwelonLang.md

 Awelon has built-in support for identifying resources via secure hash.

-* arbitrary definitions may be referenced as `$secureHash`
+* arbitrary programs may be referenced as `$secureHash`
 * external binary data may be referenced via `%secureHash`
 * secure hashes are used to identify dictionary patches

 Secure hashes implicitly name immutable structure outside the dictionary, which might be available on the local system or downloaded.
-If you hear about a secure hash resource from a remote server, you should be able to HTTP request it from that server (with potential redirects).
-Content-delivery networks are also viable.
+If you hear about a secure hash resource from a remote source, you should be able to perform an HTTP request to obtain it either directly or with an appropriate redirect.
+Content-delivery networks are viable.
 The resource is readily verified against the secure hash, and easily cached after download.

 In all cases, we use the same secure hash: 384 bits of [BLAKE2b](https://blake2.net/) encoded as 64 characters in [base64url](https://en.wikipedia.org/wiki/Base64).

-*Note:* Secure hash resources may reference dictionary words, so have mutable semantics.
-Only their structure is immutable.

 ## Data